 It obviously depends on how much time you have and how much money you want to spend, but we made sure to come up with a short list of places worth visiting.

-These places are proven to be rockstars on Instagram, as their photos all have earned tons of likes.
+These top places to visit in Cusco have proven to be rockstars on Instagram, as their photos all have earned tons of likes.
 To see some of the most amazing shots, make sure to check out our Instagram @exploorperu!

 However, there is one winner that is the most popular tourist attraction on the app.
 Can you guess which one?
 Read on to find out…

-List of the most Instagrammable spots in Cusco:
+List of the top places to visit in Cusco: